libriscv/docs/docs/godot/sugar.md

 Still, what if we want to play an animation?
 If we look at the [documentation for AnimatedSprite2D](https://docs.godotengine.org/en/stable/classes/class_animatedsprite2d.html) it has a [play method](https://docs.godotengine.org/en/stable/classes/class_animatedsprite2d.html#class-animatedsprite2d-method-play) used to start playing animations.

-In Godot, these are callable functions on nodes.
-So, it turns out we can actually just call the function on our node:
+In Godot, methods are callable functions on objects, including nodes.
+So, it turns out we can actually just call `play` as a function on our node object:

 ```cpp
 Node2D node("MyAnimatedSprite2D");